drswells/CEQUALW2/README.md

 Model Limitations: Well-mixed in lateral direction (but can be used in a Quasi-3-D mode by use of additional model branches), hydrostatic assumption for vertical momentum equation.

-Model Training: The next W2 workshop is scheduled for Summer 2024.
+Model Training: The next W2 workshop is scheduled for June 24-28 2024.
 There will be options for in-person and virtual attendance.

 See the wiki for update information.
-The last model update was September 23, 2023.
+The last model update was January 18, 2024.